What is diarrhea?

 What causes diarrhea?

-Diarrhea can be a symptom of a large number of different health problems, especially those related to the gastrointestinal system.
-Some of the most common causes of diarrhea include:
+Diarrhea can be a symptom of many different health problems, most of which are related to the gastrointestinal system.
+Some common causes include:

 - Food allergies, lactose intolerance, or celiac disease